SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-10-18-509-5-fixed-issue-with-unnecessary-ui-refreshes.md

 ticket: MTM-43382
 version: 10.18.509.5
 ---
-An issue has been fixed related to unnecessary refreshes of UI text on each Angular digest cycle.
+An issue has been fixed related to unnecessary refreshes of English texts on each Angular digest cycle.